usdot-jpo-ode/jpo-cvmanager/webapp/README.md

 This commant is smart, and will only re-run out of date tests.
 It will continually re-run any updated tests, until the command is ended.
 If you would like to re-run all tests, simply press 'a' after the previous set of tests have completed.

 Many of the UI components are being tested using Snapshots.
-These snapshots are essentially
+These snapshots are saved versions of the rendered HTML (and are tracked in GIT).
+Each time one of these tests is run, it generated a current snapshot of what the page looks like now, and compares it to the saved snapshot.
+If there are any discrepencies, those are shown in the terminal.
+These tests are incredibly useful for catching and identifying unintended changes.

+If you would like to update all snapshots to the current values, simply press 'u' after running the desired tests.